 - Be in operation for 1 year or more (new festivals are not eligible to apply).

 - Employ or showcase MA artists, humanists, or scientists.

 - Be open to the public and include some aspect of free programming.

-- Be in good standing with other MCC grant programs.
+- Be in good standing with other Mass Cultural Council grant programs.

 Festivals produced by municipal departments such as Local Cultural Councils, parks and recreation departments, and libraries are eligible to apply and can serve as a fiscal agent.

 - Individual organization’s season or seasonal series of presented or produced work.